How much is it worth?

 Controls apply to all works, both external and internal, that would affect the special interest of a listed building, whether or not the particular feature concerned is specifically mentioned in the list description.
 Consent is not normally required for repairs, but, where repairs involve alterations that would affect the character of the listed building, consent is required.

 Many listed buildings have very brief descriptions which can help to identify a building but do not always fully describe it.
-Most list descriptions in England can be found online via English Heritage's website, at the National Monuments Record in Swindon or through your local authority.
+Most list descriptions in England can be found online via Historic England's website, at the National Monuments Record in Swindon or through your local authority.

 It is helpful to be familiar with the National Planning Policy Framework (NPPF)